rfilgas/noise_reduction_through_image_fusion/README.md

 # noise_reduction_through_image_fusion
 A computational technique to combine multiple image exposures that recovers lost color and detail without injecting editing preferences.
-The project leverages openCV, Scikit, and numpy to expedite computations and reduce complexity.
+The project leverages OpenCV, Scikit, and numpy to expedite computations and reduce complexity.

 ## Comments
 - To run the program ensure you have two subdirectories: one named input, and another named output.